-On September 20, 2000, Pope John Paul II speaking to 40,000 people gathered for his general audience said, "Through the Holy Spirit, Christians are brought into a personal relationship with God."
+On September 20, 2000, Pope John Paul II was speaking to 40,000 people gathered for his general audience.
+He said, "Through the Holy Spirit, Christians are brought into a personal relationship with God."
 Cardinal Joseph Ratzinger, speaking to a group of religion teachers and catechists at the Vatican was more explicit.
 He said, "Catechesis is not so much a matter of transmitting knowledge as it is a question of leading people to a relationship with Jesus."
 Later as Pope he said:

 Knowledge, as valuable as it is, is not enough.
 Christianity is much more than a collection of facts.
 The loving God who created us desires to be in a relationship with us.
-When asked which was the greatest commandment, Jesus replied: "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind" (Matthew 22:37).
+When asked which commandment was the greatest, Jesus replied: "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind" (Matthew 22:37).
 Think about it!
 Do you really believe that you can love anybody that much without knowing them, without having a relationship with them?

 Some who recognize the need for a relationship with God feel that doctrine is a hindrance.
 They relegate the intellect to a position of insignificance.
 Ultimately they are guided by their feelings.
 If they feel strongly about something they attribute it to a prompting of the Holy Spirit.
 While the Holy Spirit certainly does guide us in a personal way, it is sound doctrine that confirms that the guidance is from the Holy Spirit and not from those who would deceive and manipulate us.
 Paul rightly warns Titus to "teach what befits sound doctrine" (Titus 2:1).
 When we attach more importance to our feelings than we do to sound doctrine we can end up with a god of our own making, a god who is subject to our beliefs rather than a God who tells us what we are to believe.
 In reality we have only two choices: we can say yes to God or we can say no to God.
 Under no circumstances can we ever tell Him how to be God.